mobak88/Saga-Farmann/README.md

 As mentioned in maintenance this solution requires someone competent to do further development and updates both for the backend and for the frontend.
 We have also opted to use the older style of using NextJS because Next warns about the new type as being experimental, which we think should not be used for a production application because of that.
 If the new experimental way becomes the standard it could mean it could get more difficult to find people that know the current way.
+Also since this is the largest project many of us has worked on the architecture is not ideal, we found a way to do on-demand ISR but we are dependent on a plugin and should the plugin become not compatible with our version of wordpress it could break the on-demand ISR.